Sarum College logo

 Students will have the opportunity to learn about historical and cultural developments in the field of theological aesthetics, and how Christian doctrine has been shaped by art throughout history.
 We will reflect theologically together on works of art (including visual art, performance art, music, and so on), and will also consider theological accounts of the imagination.
 Some of the guest lecturers will be practitioners of or experts in the creative arts.

-with Dr Ellie McLaughlin & guest lecturers
+with Professor Graeme Smith & guest lecturers

 Theology & Film (Optional)